-- proceeds from public and private financings and, potentially, from other strategic transactions (including potential royalty-related financing transactions); - royalty revenue from Mayne Pharma from sales of SUBA-Itraconazole BCCNS upon approval by FDA (after earned royalties have been applied to any royalties advanced under the Supply and License Agreement, although it is uncertain if and when such FDA approval will be obtained); - · proceeds from the exercise of outstanding warrants previously issued in private financings to investors; - potential partnerships with other pharmaceutical companies to assist in the supply, manufacturing and distribution of our products for which we would expect to receive upfront milestone and royalty payments; - potential licensing and joint venture arrangements with third parties, including other pharmaceutical companies where we would receive funding based on out-licensing our product; and government or private foundation grants or loans which would be awarded to us to further develop our current and future therapies, or government payroll protection or similar programs available as a result of the coronavirus outbreak.
+proceeds from public and private financings and, potentially, from other strategic transactions (including potential royalty-related financing transactions) although our attempts over the last year to secure such financing have not been successful;

+- royalty revenue from Mayne Pharma from sales of SUBA-Itraconazole BCCNS upon approval by FDA (after earned royalties have been applied to any royalties advanced under the Supply and License Agreement, although it is uncertain if and when such FDA approval will be obtained); - proceeds from the exercise of outstanding warrants previously issued in private financings to investors; - potential partnerships with other pharmaceutical companies to assist in the supply, manufacturing and distribution of our products for which we would expect to receive upfront milestone and royalty payments; - potential licensing and joint venture arrangements with third parties, including other pharmaceutical companies where we would receive funding based on out-licensing our product; and - government or private foundation grants or loans which would be awarded to us to further develop our current and future therapies, or government payroll protection or similar programs available as a result of the coronavirus outbreak.

 However, there is a risk that none of these plans will be implemented in a manner necessary to sustain our operations for an extended period of time and that we will be unable to obtain additional financing when needed on commercially reasonable terms, if at all.
-In particular, we are presently subject to shareholder litigations (see Note 5 - Legal Proceedings in the accompanying unaudited financial statements).
+In particular, we are presently subject to shareholder litigations (see Note 6 - Legal Proceedings in the accompanying unaudited financial statements).
 The existence of the Action and the Class Action (as defined in such note) and the uncertainty surrounding their outcome has impeded our ability to secure additional funding and may continue to do so for so long as the outcome of the Action and the Class Action is uncertain.
-While we believe we may have further clarity on the Action during the third quarter of 2020, when the court in which the Action is pending is anticipated to rule on the defendants' motion to dismiss, such ruling may be adverse to the defendants or create additional uncertainties or may be further delayed due to the novel coronavirus outbreak, which could continue to hamper the our ability to raise capital.
-If adequate funds are not available when needed, we may be required to significantly reduce or refocus operations or to obtain funds through arrangements that may require us to relinquish rights to technologies or potential markets, any of which could have a material adverse effect on us.
+On June 4, 2020, the Delaware Court of Chancery held a hearing at which the separate motions of the Individual Defendants and Mayne Pharma to dismiss the Complaint were presented.
+At the conclusion of the hearing, the Court issued an oral ruling in which it denied the motions and declined to dismiss all counts alleged in the Complaint.
+Accordingly, the Action is anticipated to proceed in the course typical for such litigation.
+This ruling creates additional uncertainties which could continue to hamper our ability to raise capital.

 In addition, on January 30, 2020, the International Health Regulations Emergency Committee of the World Health Organization (WHO) declared the novel coronavirus outbreak a public health emergency of international concern and on March 12, 2020 the WHO announced the outbreak was a pandemic.
 On January 31, 2020 the U.S. Health and Human Services Secretary declared a public health emergency, and subsequently state and local governments have imposed various restrictions on public activity.
 The Company has maintained operations virtually during the outbreak, but the impact of the outbreak currently is unknown and rapidly evolving.
-The related health crisis has adversely affect the U.S. and global economy, resulting in an economic downturn that has impacted the financial markets and the Company's ability to raise capital.
+The related health crisis has adversely affected the U.S. and global economy, resulting in an economic downturn that has impacted the financial markets and the Company's ability to raise capital.